 - The number of the different shapes is not infinite, merely innumerable.

-The method by which these elemental observations are established is illustrated in Epicurus’ Letter to Herodotus and Lucretius’ De Rerum Natura.
-These elementals are not to be accepted on faith or on the authority of Epicurus.
-The only method on which we can rely to establish them is “true reason” based on the clear evidence of Nature, and not on opinion.
-True reasoning is a process which all men must master individually if they are to live happily.
+The method by which these elemental observations were established can be found in Epicurus’ Letter to Herodotus and Lucretius’ De Rerum Natura.
+They are to be proved by observation and not to be accepted on faith or on the authority of Epicurus.

-This page will be expanded to illustrate the method here, rather than by reference to the Letter to Herodotus and De Rerum Natura.
-For the time being, the reader should note that for reasoning to be true, it must go no further than is justified by evidence from the five senses, the faculty of anticipations, and the faculty of pleasure and pain.
-Authorized Doctrines 22-26 describe essential aspects of this true reasoning process.
-Speculation base on “logic” or “reasoning” which is not firmly supported by evidence from one or all of the three faculties is certain to lead to error.
+The basic point is that for us to have confidence in the conclusions of reason, those conclusions must be validated through some combination of the five senses, the faculty of anticipations, and the faculty of pleasure and pain.
+Authorized Doctrines 22-26 describe essential aspects of this process.
+Speculation base on “logic” which is not firmly supported by evidence from one or all of the three faculties is certain to lead to error.

-This list of twelve elementals has been reconstructed by Norman DeWitt in his book Epicurus and His Philosophy.
-A similar list has also been documented by Professor Diskin Clay in his work Paradosis and Survival.
+This list of twelve elementals given above is that which has been reconstructed by Norman DeWitt in his book Epicurus and His Philosophy.
+A similar list has also been prepared by Professor Diskin Clay in his work Paradosis and Survival.

-Modern discoveries in physics would imply that new terms should be employed in place of terms such as “matter” and “atoms,” which were coined by the ancient Greeks long before men had means to look inside what we today call an atom.
-But it is a profound mistake to presume that Epicurus’ views are wrong simply because we have new terms to describe the smallest constituents of the universe.
+Modern discoveries in physics would call for the use of new terms in the place of “matter” and “atoms,” which were coined by the ancient Greeks long before men had means to look inside what we today call an atom.
+But it is a mistake to presume that Epicurus’ views are wrong simply because we have new terms to describe the smallest constituents of the universe.
 Epicurus was very clear in stating that his essential position was that, at some fundamental level, the universe is composed of elements that are indestructible and indivisible.

 It is immaterial whether this fundamental indivisible level is best described as “molecular,” or “atomic,” or “subatomic,” or by any other name which might be given to observable phenomena.
 The essential point established by the “true reasoning” method of Epicurus is that at some point an indivisible level exists.
 No matter what name we may give to the phenomena at that level, any phenomena which is observable to the senses exists as part of our own universe, and was neither created by, nor is subject to, any supernatural forces.